grnt426/RC-Mod-API/README.md

 Currently, the API only supports one function, and doesn't allow for clients to perform executions on primitives or data not exposed through the API.
 For example, if a mod wanted to change a boolean from true to false, there is no way to do that without updating `19.js` itself.

-It would be better if instead mods could be scanned for and loaded only if they actually exist, though without access to the underlying filesystem this is difficult to do.